apauley/hledger-flow/README.md

 # What is it?

-`hledger-flow` is a command-line executable program that gives you a guided hledger workflow.
+`hledger-flow` is a command-line program that gives you a guided [Hledger](https://hledger.org/) workflow.
 It focuses on automated processing of electronic statements as much as possible, as opposed to manually adding your own hledger journal entries.

 Manual entries are still possible, we just think it saves time in the long run to automatically process a statement whenever one is available.

+Within `hledger-flow` you will keep your original bank statements around permanently as input, and generate classified Hledger journals each time you run the program.
+The classification is done with rules files, or your own script hooks.

+Keeping the original statements means that you never have to worry too much about "am I doing this accounting thing right?" or "what happens if I make a mistake?".
+If you want to change your mind about some classification, or if you made a mistake, you just change your classification rules, and run the program again.

 It started when I realized that the scripts I wrote while playing around with the ideas in [adept's Full-fledged Hledger](https://github.com/adept/full-fledged-hledger/wiki)